Tucson Arizona Temple

 On October 6, 2012, President Thomas S. Monson announced plans for a temple to be built in Tucson, Arizona—Arizona's second largest city—during his opening remarks of the 182nd Semiannual General Conference.

 The Tucson Arizona Temple will be the sixth in the state.
-Temples are currently operating in Mesa, Snowflake, and the Gila Valley, while the other two temples in Gilbert and Phoenix are still under construction.
+Temples are currently operating in Mesa, Snowflake, the Gila Valley, and Gilbert while a temple in Phoenix is still under construction.
 There are approximately 400,000 members of the Church in Arizona.2

 Five stakes are headquartered in the city of Tucson with three additional stakes in the surrounding region, namely the Sahuarita Arizona Stake, Sierra Vista Arizona Stake, and St. David Arizona Stake.
 The units that will be served by the Tucson Arizona Temple have not yet been announced but are likely to include these eight stakes.

-The Tucson Arizona Temple will be the sixth temple built in Arizona, following the Mesa Arizona Temple (1927), the Snowflake Arizona Temple (2002), The Gila Valley Arizona Temple (2010), the Gilbert Arizona Temple (under construction), and the Phoenix Arizona Temple (under construction).
+The Tucson Arizona Temple will be the sixth temple built in Arizona, following the Mesa Arizona Temple (1927), the Snowflake Arizona Temple (2002), The Gila Valley Arizona Temple (2010), the Gilbert Arizona Temple (2014), and the Phoenix Arizona Temple (under construction).

 1. Becky Pallack, "Foothills site likely for Mormon temple," Arizona Daily Star 4 May 2013, 4 May 2013